 - Introduction Open with a description of what you'll be doing for your project.
 State the problem, puzzle, or project goal. - Approach to your project Follow this section with a description of how you'll complete your project.
 Discuss your benchmarks and processes in detail as best you can. - Support for the project, and academic connections Next, discuss why the project is important.
 What is it about your project that has scholarly and practical significance?
 What academic or scholarly resources do you expect to consult over the course of the project?
-Cite references in this section. - Outcomes, final products, and/or expected findings End by describing anticipated outcome(s) of your project.
-What will you produce what are some tangibles or deliverables with which you will be able to demonstrate your work at the end of the project? - (2) Link to professional goals, short and long term Please describe your plans for the future of the project, if any.
-For example: presentation at regional/national conference, presentation at Fall Fest or Academic Spree, journal publication, prestigious fellowship proposal, senior thesis/capstone, etc. Also describe how this project will benefit or impact your longer-term professional goals.
+Cite references in this section.

+- Virtual feasibility Can you show this this project will be feasible if we are still working remotely and/or taking appropriate COVID precautions in summer 2021? - Outcomes, final products, and/or expected findings End by describing anticipated outcome(s) of your project.
+What will you produce what are some tangibles or deliverables with which you will be able to demonstrate your work at the end of the project?

+(2) Link to professional goals, short and long term - Please describe your plans for the future of the project, if any.
+For example: presentation at regional/national conference, presentation at Fall Fest or Academic Spree, journal publication, prestigious fellowship proposal, senior thesis/capstone, etc.

+Also describe how this project will benefit or impact your longer-term professional goals.
 Will this project help you explore a career path?
 Get into grad school?
 Build your qualifications for your intended career?
 Etc.